MiguelMartzFdez/easyROB/README.md

 ---
 ### 📚 Documentation

-For more detailed information about easyROB and the ROBERT ecosystem, visit the official documentation on [ReadTheDocs](https://robert.readthedocs.io/en/latest/).
+For more detailed information about easyROB and ROBERT, visit the official documentation on [ReadTheDocs](https://robert.readthedocs.io/en/latest/).

 ---
 ### 📝 Developers and contact